Is it hard to take long vacations in Japan? Learn about annual holidays, national holidays, and consecutive days off

 In some parts of the world, it is common to take a long vacation of several weeks.

-In addition, in Christian countries such as the United States, many people take holidays starting around December 20th during the Christmas season.
+In addition, in Christian countries such as the United States, many people take holidays around December 20th during the Christmas season.

 In Asia, many people take holidays during the Christmas season in the Philippines, which also has a large Christian population.